iamzakaria/tms-automation-nodejs/README.md

 CI/CD Integration: Easy integration with GitHub Actions for automated test runs on every push or pull request.
 Detailed Assertions: Validates critical workflows like User Login, Exploring Trainings, and Student Training Tracks using powerful assertions.
 Dynamic Selectors: Leverages Playwright’s flexible locator strategies like getByText, getByRole, and locator to interact with elements dynamically.
-🧩 Test Scenarios Covered
-Homepage & Navigation

-Verify that the SLA Training homepage loads successfully.
-Test the functionality of the "Explore Trainings" button.
-User Authentication

-Test login with valid and invalid credentials.
-Verify error messages for incorrect login attempts.
-Training Modules

-Navigate to ACMP Training and Student Training sections.
-Validate the functionality of viewing all training tracks.
-Test Hire and Train and Govt.
-Training navigation links.
-Advanced Validations

-Ensure that training tracks display the correct content.
-Check for the presence of key UI elements across different pages.